Bilbobull/GameEngine/README.txt

  their tabs

  Rotate lights, sets lights in a circle and starts rotating them.
 You can stop movement by clicking again.

- Particles, you can start a compute shader particle system thats controlled with the mouse by  clicking and desactivate it clicking again.
-You can do this as many times as wanted.

  Textures activates textures in object.
 Some objects may not have one and they'll just draw as debug draw instead Also, this features makes fog not work, so dont text fog with texturing enabled